-BPA is commonly used to make polycarbonate plastic and epoxy resins, both of which have been approved for decades by the U. S. Food and Drug Administration (FDA), the European Food Safety Authority (EFSA), and numerous other government agencies worldwide, for use in food-contact applications.
+BPA is commonly used to make polycarbonate plastic and epoxy resins, both of which have been approved for decades by the U. S. Food and Drug Administration (FDA), and numerous other government agencies worldwide, for use in foodcontact applications.

 Polycarbonate is a highly shatter-resistant, lightweight and optically clear thermoplastic.
 This combination of attributes makes it virtually unique among commercially-available thermoplastics.
 Markets and typical products that take advantage of these attributes include: